 Male incontinence causes

-- Prostatitis is infection of the prostate gland and may have to do with a urinary tract infection.
-It is more common in younger men.
+Prostatitis is infection of the prostate gland.
+This infection is more commonly seen in younger men.

 Because early diagnosis is key to successful treatment, doctors recommend yearly prostate exams for men over the age of 50.
 Men with a family history of prostate cancer should begin these check-ups at age 40.

 Most men have temporary incontinence following surgery for prostate cancer.
 The degree to which incontinence occurs, and the severity of it, varies with each man.
 While incontinence can be distressing, there are many treatments and management options available.
 Using absorbent products will help you maintain a normal lifestyle while you are working to regain bladder control.
 Depend® Guards for Men, for example, are specially designed for the male anatomy.

 The good news is that it generally lessens within six months to one year.
 In many cases, continence is fully restored.

 Male urinary incontinence can also be caused by other medical conditions, including nervous system disorders or injury (Parkinson’s disease, stroke or spinal cord injury); certain medications, or chronic medical conditions such as diabetes.

 The good news is that, in many cases, incontinence can be cured and it can always be managed.

 To understand the problem, it helps to understand how your urinary system actually functions.